Car Squeaks

 Fixing Exterior Squeaks

-Common sources of squeaks outside the cabin include:
+Common sources of squeaks outside the vehicle include:

 1. Worn brake pads

-If your car squeaks when braking, replace the pads as soon as possible.
+If your car squeaks when braking, the brake pads should be replaced as soon as possible.

 Incorrect installation can cause noise.
-Proper repositioning solves the issue.
+Reinstalling the pads correctly usually resolves the issue.

-Squeaking when turning often means worn ball joints, which require replacement.
+Squeaking while turning often indicates worn ball joints, which require replacement.

 4. Wiper blades